ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

   - By default 24 hours.
 - `min.cleanable.dirty.ratio`: higher -> less, more efficient cleaning.
 Lower -> opposite.
   - By default 0.5.

+## SAGA with Kafka
+The Saga architecture pattern provides transaction management using a sequence of local transactions.
+In the Saga pattern, a compensating transaction must be idempotent and retryable.
+- Choreography-based SAGA: transactions are done based on event sent to the broker by the previous microservice.
+Each microservice sends a message.
+In case of failure, microservices start performing compensating transactions to undo whatever transaction has been done before the failure.
+- Orchestration-based SAGA: only the main microservice publishes messages to kafka, and processes messages from the other microservices.
+The main microservice orchestrates the entire flow, including compensating transactions.

+Compensating transactions can be achieved with:
+- History table: it includes all the events that happened.
+- Main table: it includes latest status (for instance, an order with status = rejected as result of the compensation).

 # Kafka Cluster
 A Kafka cluster is a group of Kafka brokers (servers) working together to provide: